eliminmax/tiny-clear-elf/arm64/README.md

     # STDOUT is file descriptor #1
     mov x0, 0x1
     # instead of taking 64 bytes to use a mov to set the lower
-    # bytes follwed by a movk to set the upper bytes, set them relative to the program counter
+    # bytes followed by a movk to set the upper bytes, set them relative to the program counter
     adr x1, ESCAPE_SEQ
     # Write 6 bytes of data
     mov x2, 0x6